- 1. What is Frailty?

 People who are frail may experience, or be at risk of, abuse or neglect.
 This may be a result of their frailty or in combination with other mental or physical health conditions.
 They may be directly targeted by perpetrators who perceive them to be vulnerable or suffer unintentional abuse.
 Abuse may be committed by people they know such as family, friends or carers or by strangers.

 People living with frailty may experience health and social care services that are not suited to their individual needs.
-They can also be vulnerable to being given poor quality healthcare and services.
+They can also be vulnerable to receiving poor quality healthcare and services.
 In such circumstances they or their relevant person should be supported to make a complaint, as appropriate, to ensure that they receive the care and support to which they are entitled.
 This may need to involve the local authority and / or the Care Quality Commission if there are safeguarding concerns related to a service provider.
-For further information see Safeguarding Adults Procedures Section.
+For further information see Safeguarding Enquiries Process Section.

-3.4 Supporting people at the end of their life
+3.4 Supporting people at the end of life

 4. Living with Frailty